-The PhD course in Transnational Governance is organized by the Scuola Normale Superiore in collaboration with the Sant’Anna School of Advanced Studies of Pisa.
-The course, which ends with a joint Ph.D. degree certificate provided by the two Schools, combines structured teaching with close supervision activities by a dedicated faculty.
-The duration of the programme and its grants (4 grants for the academic year 2018-19) is four years.
+The PhD programme in Transnational Governance is organized by the Scuola Normale Superiore in Florence, in collaboration with the Sant’Anna School of Advanced Studies of Pisa.
+The duration of the programme and its grants is four years and the degree is awarded jointly by the two schools.

-The Ph.D. programme aims at training scholars and highly-skilled experts who can work in academic institutions, think tanks and research centers, as well as in policy consultancy for international governmental and non-governmental organizations.
+Our aim is to train scholars and highly-skilled experts who can work in academic institutions, think tanks and research centers, and international governmental and non-governmental organizations.

-In consultation with their course coordinator, each year PhD candidates will present a study plan to the Department Council where they specify what research and training they plan to do in the incoming academic year.
-In the first year at the School, students are required to attend and pass 7 compulsory and 1 elective course, for a total amount of 8 courses, each one of 20 hours.
-From the second to the fourth year, PhD candidates are required to attend and pass 3 elective courses per year.
+PhD students compile every year a study plan on their research and training activities.
+In their first year, they are required to attend and pass 7 compulsory and 1 elective course, each one of 20 hours.
+From the second to the fourth year, they are required to attend and pass 3 elective courses per year.
+The teaching activity is strongly research-driven and interactive, and is integrated by workshops, seminars and various events with international guests.